- Who can get an account?

 - Where should a new OSC user begin?

 - How do I register for the Armstrong administration portal (for PIs)?

 - Do I have to pay for supercomputer use?

 - How many supercomputers does OSC have?
 Which one should I use?

-- How do I acknowledge OSC in my publications?
+- How do I cite OSC in my publications?